 The complex of the Baths of Caracalla is huge and so well preserved that it’s easy to imagine how they were in their heyday and picture sauna lovers debating, sweating and sprucing themselves up.
 Apart from the wide gardens, there are also big chunks of the original mosaic floor, columns, and the figures and statues used as decorations, different areas each with their own purposes, such as the gym, changing rooms, shops, libraries and pools.

-If you are staying at 3 days in Rome at the least, I totally suggest you try your best to squeeze the Caracalla Baths in your bucket list.
+If you are staying 3 days in Rome at the least, I totally suggest you try your best to squeeze the Caracalla Baths into your bucket list.

 Address: Viale delle Terme di Caracalla.

 How to reach: Metro B (Circo Massimo stop), then 10 minutes walk; buses 160, 671, 714, 792.

 Opening hours: Tuesday-Sunday 10 am-7.15 pm, last entrance 6.30 pm.